 At trial, counsel will at times read testimony from deposition transcripts.
 You must report verbatim what the counsel reads from the deposition transcript.
-Video or audio recordings are subject to California Rules of Court rule 2.1040, under which ordinarily you do not report what is said in the recording.
+Video or audio recordings are subject to CRC Rule 2.1040, under which ordinarily you do not report what is said in the recording.
 Check with the judge to be sure whether he or she expects you to report that part of the trial.